Inspire community engagement and helps create a sense of place, awareness, optimism, discussion, and identity throughout the Gorge.

 Kristen Godkin - President

 Originally from Massachusetts, Kristen received a Bachelor of Art from Lewis & Clark College and Masters from PSU's College of Urban and Regional Planning focusing on community and economic development.
-After years of working at Portland's leading architecture and planning firms, and fundraising development throughout the Gorge, she joined Inter-Fluve, an interdisciplinary firm that specializes restoration of rivers, lakes and wetlands throughout the US and beyond as their Development Director.
+After years of working at Portland's leading architecture and planning firms, and fundraising development throughout the Gorge, she joined Inter-Fluve, an interdisciplinary firm that specializes restoration of rivers, estuaries and wetlands throughout the US and beyond as their Development Director.
 Kristen lives in Hood River with her husband Collin and two girls.